nikolamirilo/NodeJS_InstagramBot/README.md

 - `dryRun: true` - bot will work everything except liking and following
 - `dryRun: false` - bot will work everything, include liking and following

+## Create empty `database` directory so bot can generate json files where data will be stored

 - Open a terminal in the directory

 - Run `npm i -g yarn`